 Feedback Fields tab –

-Include the Feedback Field “Employee Volunteer Hours” on ALL activities where UofC staff might volunteer during their regular working hours
+Only include the Feedback Field “Employee Volunteer Hours” on ALL activities where UofC staff might volunteer during their regular working hours

 Select the box beside any other Feedback Field applicable to this activity.

-Note: **When a volunteer logs hours for the activity, the Feedback Field(s) will display and require a response
+Note: **When a volunteer logs hours for the activity, the Feedback Field(s) will display and require a response.
+Auto Logging does not provide for this feedback field feature.

 **Classifications tab – these selections are optional.
 They are search criteria for volunteers to filter opportunities based on their interests and availability